macgamers/playable-games/README.md

 ## Other Lists

-- [Broken Games](BROKEN.md) - Games that have reports and all indicate that the game is unplayable.
+- [Broken Games](BROKEN.md) - Games that are reported to be unplayable on macOS.
-- [Native Games](NATIVE.md) - Games that were released natively and still work natively on Apple silicon macs.
+- [Native Games](NATIVE.md) - Games that were released natively for macOS that are still playable natively on macOS.